-Note: ISO 20387 is currently not accompanied by a SAD.
+Note: ISO 20387, ASA Standard for Sleep Disorders Services and the TSANZ Standard for Respiratory Function Laboratories are currently not accompanied by a SAD.

 Facilities are required to comply with the NATA Rules, the relevant ISO or industry standard, relevant SAD, relevant Appendices and Annexes, other relevant NATA Accreditation Criteria publications (see below) and any relevant statutory requirements.